Ancient Roman technology: Aqueducts

 The Romans constructed numerous aqueducts to supply water.
-The city of Rome itself was supplied by eleven aqueducts made of limestone that provided the city with over 1 million cubic metres of water each day, sufficient for 3.5 million people even in modern-day times, and with a combined length of 350 km.
+The city of Rome itself was supplied by eleven aqueducts made of limestone that provided the city with over one million cubic metres of water each day, sufficient for 3.5 million people even in modern times, and with a combined length of 350 km.

 Water inside the aqueducts depended entirely on gravity.
 The raised stone channels in which the water traveled were slightly slanted.
 The water was carried directly from mountain springs.
 After it had gone through the aqueduct, the water was collected in tanks and fed through pipes to fountains, toilets, etc.

 The main aqueducts in Ancient Rome were the Aqua Claudia and the Aqua Marcia.
 Most aqueducts were constructed below the surface with only small portions above ground supported by arches.
 The longest Roman aqueduct, 178 km in length, was traditionally assumed to be that which supplied the city of Carthage.
 The complex system built to supply Constantinople had its most distant supply drawn from over 120 km away along a sinuous route of more than 336 km.

 Roman aqueducts were built to remarkably fine tolerances, and to a technological standard that was not to be equaled until modern times.
 Powered entirely by gravity, they transported very large amounts of water very efficiently.
 Sometimes, where depressions deeper than 50 metres had to be crossed, inverted siphons were used to force water uphill.
 An aqueduct also supplied water for the overshot wheels at Barbegal in Roman Gaul, a complex of water mills hailed as "the greatest known concentration of mechanical power in the ancient world".

 Roman aqueducts conjure images of water travelling long distances across arched bridges, however; only 5 percent of the water being transported along the aqueduct systems traveled by way of bridges.
 Roman engineers worked to make the routes of aqueducts as practical as possible.
-In practice, this meant designing aqueducts that flowed ground level or below surface level, as these were more cost effective than building bridges considering the cost of construction and maintenance for bridges was higher than that of surface and sub-surface elevations.
+In practice, this meant designing aqueducts that flowed at ground level or below surface level, as these were more cost effective than building bridges, construction and maintenance for bridges was higher than that of surface and sub-surface elevations.
 Aqueduct bridges were often in need of repairs and spent years at a time in disuse.
 Water theft from the aqueducts was a frequent problem which led to difficulties in estimating the amount of water flowing through the channels.
 To prevent the channels of the aqueducts from eroding, a plaster known as opus signinum was used.
 The plaster incorporated crushed terracotta in the typical Roman mortar mixture of pozzolana rock and lime.